RayYuePro/pwsh-remoting-over-ssh/How-to-Run-Test-Suites-with-Docker.md

 ```

 When the test suites run finished, the result file with trx format will be generated under the location /path/of/ptfconfig

-# Full Tag Listing

-Only `fileserver` tag is supported for now.

 # Feedback